 Day Trip From Sorrento to Pompeii: Tips for Touring Pompeii Stress-Free

-I couldn't have imagined it in my wildest dreams... the history, the preservation, the enormity of Pompeii.
+I couldn't have imagined it in my wildest dreams... the history, the preservation, the enormity of Pompeii, one of the most incredible bucket list places in Italy, and all of Europe.
 It's completely fascinating, yet chilling to imagine that day so long ago in 79AD.

 We took a day trip from Sorrento to Pompeii and toured the entire ruins.
 Most of what we read in the guidebooks beforehand suggested allowing two to three hours to tour the grounds.
 We got there at 10:00am and left at 4:30pm, and could have stayed longer.
 I'm not a serious Roman Empire buff, but I am a photographer who enjoys history and archeology, so I had more than a casual interest in touring Pompeii.